Innocent 82-year-old man shot in West Chatham

 He was walking his dog around 10:40 p.m. near West 82nd Street and South Wentworth Avenue in Chicago's West Chatham neighborhood.
 Police said that's when a gunman wearing all black and a ski mask opened fire on some young people who were not far behind him.

+Neighbor Dwain Rogers said he heard "like 30 rounds" from multiple directions.

-A 22-year-old woman was shot in the shoulder and a 31-year-old man who was with her was shot in the ankle.
+In addition to Donehue, a 22-year-old woman was shot in the shoulder and a 31-year-old man who was with her was shot in the ankle.
 They were both recovering in the hospital Friday morning.

+Donehue's daughter, Rhonda Donehue, said her family is tired of the violence.

+"He's walking the dog, doesn't make it two doors down and they shot my father down," she said.

-Donehue's daughter, Rhonda Donehue, said he has lived in the area for decades.
+Rhonda said her father has lived in the area for decades and is known as the man who would do anything for others.

 Police said the younger victims do not have any gang ties.